physics-coder/Haffman-RLE-Archivator/README.md

 # Haffman-RLE-Archivator

 ## General Information
-The "Ultarc" archivater archivates and unarchivates files using the Huffman and RLE algorithms.
+The "Ultarc" archiver archivates and unarchivates files using the Huffman and RLE algorithms.
 It uses the ".ultarc" file extension for archivation.
 The signature of ".ultarc" files is ACEARC.